IvonneK/hangman-command-line/README.md

 hangman-command-line
 # Hangman from the command line
-This node Hangman Game uses inquirer to prompt user for letter input, it uses constructors which are used to create a new object without creating redundancies while coding.<br>
+Hangman Game is a node app that uses npm inquirer, chalk, clear and figlet.
+It requires 2 constructor files (word.js and letter.js).
+Constructors are used to create a new object without creating redundancies (I call it cloning).<br>
 The app pics a random word from a word list and the number of letters is displayed.
-The player is then prompted to enter a letter then the letter guessed is verified against random word.
-Letters are displayed with '_ o _ _' and replaced with correct guesses.
+The player is then prompted to enter a letter until the word is guessed.
+The letters are displayed with underscores  '_ o _ _' and underscores are replaced with correct guesses until all letters are guessed.
+The the app displays the word.

 ## What it looks like:
 ![alt text](screenshots/hangmanscreen1.png "Hangman Screen")